farookphuket/desktop-i3/README.md

     ./setup.sh

 ```
-2. you have to logout log back in byselect the i3 session then run file
+2. you have to logout then log back in by select the i3 session then run file
 "run_copy_config.sh"